gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHttpdHowTo.md

 the root of the node will present the Stroom UI.
 This is not needed if you are deploying a Forwarding or Standalone Stroom proxy.

-### Forwarding file for Stroom User Interface deployments
+### Forwarding File for Stroom User Interface Deployments

 {{< command-line >}}
 F=/var/www/html/index.html